How We Faked Flying

 The following is a POV from Ale Pinto operating the crane for Adri Cortez - our very own Wendy. 🧚

-Each crane requires two people to operate: one to control the movement, the other to manage lift.
+Each crane requires two people to operate: one to control the lateral and forward movement, the other to manage lift.
 Both need to be in sync for safety and timing purposes.

 And then… there are the moments when we get a little too excited - and it doesn’t work. 😔